michalzeman/cqrs-reservation-reactive-system/README.md

 2. **TimeSlotApi**: This API allows executing commands on the `TimeSlotAggregate`, retrieving time slot documents by their ID, and finding time slots between specific times.

-### Basic Flows
+### Basic UseCases

-The Reservation Microservice has several basic flows:
+The Reservation Microservice has several basic UseCases:

-1. **CustomerToReservationFlow**: This flow handles the creation of a reservation when a `CustomerReservationRequested` event is received from the Customer Microservice.
+1. **CustomerToReservationUseCase**: This UseCase handles the creation of a reservation when a `CustomerReservationRequested` event is received from the Customer Microservice.

-2. **TimeSlotToReservationFlow**: This flow handles the booking of a time slot when a `ReservationRequested` event is received from the Reservation Microservice.
+2. **TimeSlotToReservationUseCase**: This UseCase handles the booking of a time slot when a `ReservationRequested` event is received from the Reservation Microservice.
 If no time slot is available, the reservation is declined.

-3. **ReservationToTimeSlotFlow**: This flow handles the booking of a time slot when a `ReservationRequested` event is received.
+3. **ReservationToTimeSlotUseCase**: This UseCase handles the booking of a time slot when a `ReservationRequested` event is received.
 If the time slot is already booked, the reservation is declined.
 ---

 Copyright (2024) Michal Zeman, zeman.michal@yahoo.com